nghiango1/hello/go/interpreter/server/docs/NOTES.md

 - Second `add` call set `x = 5` and `y = 5`, overiding `x` value and return 10
 - Finally, we have `5 + 10 = 15`

+So, we want a seperated arg in function call store from our global env variable.
+Turn out to change this behavior is just about ~5 line of code, some minor change and all above overhead is just plain wrong, I just need to implement a better env structure.

 #### Final line

-This is quite weird, implementing object.Object.Inspect() vs ast.Node.String() seem do the same thing.
+implementing object.Object.Inspect() vs ast.Node.String() almost done the same thing for object,Function and ast.FunctionLiteral